 With central air conditioning installation and repair costs running up to thousands of dollars, using a window air conditioner is a more prudent option for combating the summer heat.
 Window air conditioners may not be as attractive and easy to install as portable units, but they generally cost lower and cool large spaces more efficiently.
-To help you find the best window air conditioners in 2021, we're sharing our favorite white-colored models from the most reliable brands.
+To help you find the highest-quality window air conditioners in 2022, we're sharing our favorite models from the most reliable brands.

 This 8,000BTU air conditioner has a maximum cooling capacity of 340 square feet.
 Its high BTU implies that it offers more cooling power.
 You can use its SmartThinQ app or its remote control to adjust its fan or cooling speed, set the timer, and activate Auto Restart, which saves and restores the airconditioner settings after a power outage.
 You can install this 57-pound unit on standard single or double-hung windows that are 22 to 36 inches wide and up to 13 inches high.
 The unit requires a 115-volt outlet.